 At Global Education Oregon and the Division of Global Engagement, we believe that international engagement is integral to developing global citizens.
-Our commitment to providing a safe and healthy study abroad experience before, during, and after the Coronavirus pandemic is centered around your individual needs and the importance, now more than ever, of global education in an increasingly connected world.
+Our commitment to providing a safe and healthy study abroad experience before, during, and after the coronavirus pandemic is centered around your individual needs and the importance, now more than ever, of global education.
 We are confident that we can provide a safe, educational, and impactful study abroad experience that will shape our world for generations to come.

 Applications are open for summer and fall 2021!
 View all programs.